KennethThePro/Book_Ordering_System/README.md

 # Book Ordering System using Java

 ## Purpose
 The purpose of this program is to allow the user to order one or more customizable books with optional accessories to choose from.
-In addition, the user can view monthly purchase history
+In addition, the user can view monthly purchase history.

 The customization of the books include the following options:
 1. The size of book